National Capital Astronomers

 Online Meeting Information

-National Capital Astronomers will be holding its 2023-2024 meetings online via Zoom and in-person.
+National Capital Astronomers will be holding its 2024-2025 meetings online via Zoom and in-person.
 This year, the Zoom meetings have been set up so that there is no registration required.
-This is the direct Zoom link, it is the same for everybody for every meeting this year (2022-23).
+This is the direct Zoom link, it is the same for everybody for every meeting this year.
 If we have problems with Zoom bombing at a meeting, then the link will be canceled and a new one created that will require registration for subsequent meetings.

 As usual, the Zoom room "doors" open at 7pm ET with the actual meeting starting on time at 7:30pm!
 While you do not need to sign in right at 7pm, please do not wait until 7:35pm!!
 And since we are not registering folks, it will be important that you have a recognizable name showing so that I can let you in from the virtual waiting room.

-Finally, as last year, with the permission of the guestspeakers, we will be recording the meetings.
+With the permission of the guestspeakers, we will be recording the meetings.

 Join Zoom Meeting: NCA Monthly Zoom